 Leveraging our extensive industry experience and brand recognition, we also endeavor to expand business cooperation with Independent Third Parties.
 We make continuing efforts to seek opportunities to enter into tender and bidding processes held for properties developed by independent third-party property developers.
-In 2021, we participated in 38 tender and bidding processes for properties developed by independent third-party property developers and achieved a tender success rate of 44.7%, which was significantly higher than that of 26.3% in 2020.
-From December 31, 2021 to the Latest Practicable Date, we achieved a tender success rate of 41.7% for properties developed by independent third-party property developers.
+In the ten months ended October 31, 2021, we participated in 34 tender and bidding processes for properties developed by independent third-party property developers and achieved a tender success rate of 44.0%, which was significantly higher than that of 26.3% in 2020.
+From November 1, 2021 to the Latest Practicable Date, we achieved a tender success rate of 33.3% for properties developed by independent third-party property developers.
 Furthermore, we seek to expand cooperation with Independent Third Parties through multiple approaches, such as offering property management consultancy services, establishing joint ventures with independent third-party property developers and/or acquiring or investing in other independent third-party property management companies, to explore more cooperation opportunities.
 While properties developed by Lushang Development Group have remained an important source of our property management portfolio, the proportion of properties developed by independent third-party property developers in our property management portfolio increased during the Track Record Period since we began to expand our cooperation with independent third-party property developers.
-The proportion of our revenue from the properties developed by independent third-party property developers increased from 1.3% as of December 31, 2019 to 8.1% as of December 31, 2021, and the proportion of our GFA under management from such properties increased significantly from 0.2% as of December 31, 2019 to 41.7% as of December 31, 2021.
+The proportion of our revenue from the properties developed by independent third-party property developers increased from 1.2% as of December 31, 2018 to 2.4% as of December 31, 2020 and further increased to 9.1% as of October 31, 2021, and the proportion of our GFA under management from such properties increased significantly from 1.4% as of December 31, 2018 to 17.2% as of December 31, 2020 and further increased to 31.5 as of October 31, 2021.
 According to CIA, for a property management company associated with a property developer, such property management company would typically be able to take advantage of its brand awareness and the experience accumulated from managing property projects developed by affiliated property developer to gradually reduce its reliance on the property developer and expand cooperation with Independent Third Parties.